 - Plan how to get up and running.
 For instance, could you share offices with another company if your premises were out of action?

 - Think about short term contingency.
 If it will take time to fix your systems, how will you cope in the meantime?
-Can you work manually, from another location or using cloud services?
+Can you work remotely, from another location or using cloud services?

 Once you've put a business recovery plan together, test it.
 See how your communications work in practice, and how long it takes you to get working again.